| Building Envelope

 -

-Paint the exterior of your facility a light colour, if possible.
+Paint the exterior of your facility a light colour,

-This can help reflect summer heat, ease cooling loads and reduce energy
+if possible.
+This can help reflect summer heat, ease

 -

-Light-coloured roofing materials not only reduce cooling-energy consumption
+Light-coloured roofing materials not only reduce cooling-energy

-by 25 to 65 percent during the summer, they also extend roof life.
+consumption by 25 to 65 percent during the summer, they

 -

-“Living” or “green” roofs are becoming more common in Canada.
-Popular
+"Living" or "green" roofs are becoming more common

-in Europe, these roofs are planted with grass and other vegetation.
+in Canada.
+Popular in Europe, these roofs are planted

-In addition to excellent insulating properties, this roof style could
+insulating properties, this roof style could present

 The Vocabulary of Building Envelopes

-R-values measure the resistance to heat flow that occurs due to temperature
+R-values measure the resistance to heat flow that occurs

-differences between the interior and exterior (window and wall) of an
+exterior (window and wall) of an envelope.
+The higher the

-envelope.
-The higher the R-value, the better the insulating properties.
+R-value, the better the insulating properties.

 U-values are the inverse of R-values (U = 1/R).
-In other words, they
+In other

-resistance to the movement.
+material rather than resistance to the movement.

-Window performance is measured by shading coefficient (SC), solar heat-gain
+Window performance is measured by shading coefficient (SC),

-coefficient (SHGC), visible transmittance (Tvis ), luminous
+solar heat-gain coefficient (SHGC), visible transmittance

-efficacy (Ke) and R- or U-values.
+R- or U-values.

 |